-Section 5.2(o) $\Box$ Yes $\Box$ No $\boxtimes$ N/A Where feasible and appropriate, is there a process in place for disseminating corrections of or amendments to the PII maintained in the system or by the project to all internal and external information-sharing partners?
+Section 5.2(0) $\boxtimes$ Yes $\square$ No $\square$ N/A Where feasible and appropriate, is there a process in place for disseminating corrections of or amendments to the PII maintained in the system or by the project to all internal and external information-sharing partners?

-Section 5.2(p) $\Box$ Yes $\Box$ No $\boxtimes$ N/A Where feasible and appropriate, does the process for disseminating corrections or amendments include notifying the individual whose information is corrected or amended?
+Section 5.2(p) $\boxtimes$ Yes $\square$ No $\square$ N/A Where feasible and appropriate, does the process for disseminating corrections or amendments include notifying the individual whose information is corrected or amended?
+The PII in the system is derived from the program applicants and is shared internally, but not externally.
+If information is shared internally and corrections are required, they will be disseminated to all internal Treasury users with whom it is shared.